MilesLitteral/Slicer/README.md

-Music Slicer, a project done during the Spring 2016 semester written in C, with it's front-end programmed in Python and JS.
+Music Slicer, a project done during the Spring 2016 semester written in C, front end programming was done in Python and JS.